Narikun Ketprapakorn

-Narikun Ketprapakorn (นรีกุล เกตุประภากร; born July 26, 1997), also known as Frung, is a Thai actress.
+Narikun Ketprapakorn (นรีกุล เกตุประภากร; born 26 July 1997), nicknamed Frung (ฟรัง), is a Thai actress.
 She is known as Oil in Thai series, Hormones.

 Biography

 Narikun was born in Bangkok and has 2 younger brothers.
 She graduated grade and secondary school at Saint Joseph Convent school and Triam Udom Suksa School respectively.
 She was an emcee in the game show, Are You Smarter Than Elementary Students? in her 6th grade.
 She is currently studying in Faculty of Medicine at the Chulalongkorn University.

 In 2013, she won the 5th Utip Freshy Idol contest and received the photogenic model award.
 She soon became a commercial model.
 Narikun has been selected as cast in the second season of Hormones: The Series after finishing up Top 6 in the reality show project "Hormones The Next Gen".